Houston Texas: Activities, Attractions & Info.

 - Football ~ NFL Houston Texans play at Reliant Stadium

-Softball and soccer fields abound in various parks around town as do golf courses, both public and private.
-Many people have swimming pools in their backyards but they are also frequently seen in most subdivisions and also in public parks.
-Of course Galveston is a short drive away if one wishes to participate in salt water activities or have some fun at the beach.
+Many people have swimming pools in their backyards.
+Swimming pool are also in most subdivisions and even in public parks.
+Of course, Galveston is a short drive away if one wishes to participate in saltwater activities or have some fun at the beach.

-Area lakes near Houston along with the Gulf of Mexico furnish boating enthusiasts with natural playgrounds and provide endless fishing activities.
+Area lakes near Houston along with the Gulf of Mexico furnish boating enthusiasts with natural playgrounds.
+The waterways also provide endless fishing activities.

 Who doesn’t like to get out in the fresh air and sunshine?
-We have more parks and hiking and biking paths with various amenities such as picnic tables, pavilions and sports fields than most cities.
-366 is the number of fully developed parks with several hundred other green spaces in which people can get outside and enjoy nature or play.
+We have more parks and hiking and biking paths with amenities such as picnic tables, pavilions and sports fields than most cities.
+366 is the number of Houston metro parks.
+There are also several hundred other green spaces in which people can get outside and enjoy nature or play.

 We love our canine friends and have a good number of dog parks as well.

-Memorial Park trees were devastated by the severe drought in 2011 and many died but are being replaced.
+Memorial Park trees died after the severe drought in 2011, but new trees are taking their place.
 But people still enjoy the golf, baseball, swimming, jogging trails and more.
 Originally this site was called Camp Logan and served as a space for World War 1 trainees.
-Once a year when the trail riders come into town for the Houston Livestock Show and Rodeo they get to camp there for the final night prior to the show kick-off events.
+Once a year when the trail riders come into town for the Houston Livestock Show and Rodeo they camp there for the final night.

-Bear Creek Park also sees trail riders camping there one night a year prior to all trail riders converging into Memorial Park.
+Bear Creek Park also sees trail riders camping there one night a year before all trail riders converging into Memorial Park.
 Normally overnight camping is prohibited in this large county park just outside of the city.
-Following the devastating flooding after Hurricane Harvey some of the buildings that were in this large county park will be relocated to other sites.
-The golf courses will no longer be maintained from what I have heard.
+Following the devastating flooding after Hurricane Harvey, some of the buildings that were in this large county park will be relocated to other sites.
+The golf courses are no longer in use.
 So this park will no longer look as it did when I wrote the article highlighted above.
 It will turn into something else for people to enjoy.

 These parks and so many others provide endless ways to enjoy the outdoors for fun and exercise.

-There is something going on every week in Houston…actually every day for that matter…and it would be impossible not to find something to your liking.
+Something is going on every week in Houston, and every day for that matter.
+It would be impossible not to find something to your liking.

-Festivals of all types which celebrate the foods and customs of different cultures can be enjoyed.
-Some of them are annual events like the Greek Festival which we have attended numerous times.
+Festivals of all types which celebrate the foods and customs of different cultures happen here.
+Some of them are annual events like the Greek Festival, which we have attended numerous times.

-There are culinary tours in Houston and if one wishes to see the lovely bluebonnets in bloom each Spring and one likes tasting wines from local wineries just outside of town, then the Bluebonnet Wine Trail just might be right up your alley!
+There are culinary tours in Houston.
+If one wishes to see the lovely bluebonnets in bloom each Spring and also tasting wines from local wineries just outside of town, then the Bluebonnet Wine Trail just might be right up your alley!

 The annual Houston Rodeo and Livestock Show is the largest rodeo in the world!

-If you have read this far by now you know that there are almost endless numbers of activities and attractions that can be enjoyed in Houston, Texas.
+If you have read this far by now, you know that there are almost unlimited numbers of activities and attractions that can be enjoyed in Houston, Texas.
 It is impossible to mention them all in one article.
-Click on some of the highlighted links for more information about specific things that might be of interest for you to learn and see more.
+Click on some of the highlighted links for more information about things that might be of interest to you.

 Perhaps now you know why my husband and I enjoy living here.
 One could devote a lifetime to exploring what Houston has to offer as well as our expansive Houston Metro Area.